 Diagnosis of BV

-While there is some goods that a Bacterial vaginosis often doesn’t require that you get a treatment, however women with visible signs and symptoms should seek treatment to avoid further complications.
+While there are some goods that Bacterial vaginosis often doesn’t require that you get treatment, however women with visible signs and symptoms should seek treatment to avoid further complications.

 So know this- there is no treatment needed if there are no symptoms.
 Sometimes one can even experience BV and BV-like symptoms for no apparent, underlying reason.